hyperdimensional-computing/torchhd/docs/index.rst

 Welcome to the Torchhd documentation!
 =====================================

-Torchhd is a Python library dedicated to *Hyperdimensional Computing* (also knwon as *Vector Symbolic Architectures*).
+Torchhd is a Python library dedicated to *Hyperdimensional Computing* (also known as *Vector Symbolic Architectures*).

 .. toctree::
    :glob: